isabella232/lessonly.github.io/ruby-styleguide.md

     decorated_user.formal_address #=> "Your Holiness, Pope Francis"
     current_user.formal_address #=> NoMethodError

-If you find yourself adding methods to models that are only ever called from views, you should probably reach for a Presenter Object.
-Presenter Objects are great for extracting logic from views as well.
-Conditionals are a great example:
+If you find yourself adding methods to models that are only ever called from views, you should probably reach for a Decorator Object.
+Decorator Objects are great for extracting logic from views as well.
+Conditionals are a common example:

     <p>
       <% if current_user.registered? %>